 On the other hand, lava rock provides a rustic look.
 Even if the lava rock fire media cost less, it doesn’t provide all of the same options that fire glass does.
 But, if you like the beauty and vibe that a lava rock gives, then there is good news.
-Lava stones come in various sizes and colors, so it offers room for variety.
+Lava stones and fire pit rocks come in various sizes and colors, so it offers room for variety.

 In the long run, it is a personal preference, and it doesn’t have to be permanent.
 Whether you enjoy a natural look or more sparkle, the options are limitless.